 - Purchase the complete Expat Arrivals Stockholm Guide (PDF)

-Stockholm is a major draw for expats moving to Sweden, serving as the cultural, media, political and economic hub of the country, with over 20 percent of the national population residing in its districts.
+Stockholm is a major draw for expats from all over the world looking to relocate to Sweden.
+This uber cosmopolitan city serves as the cultural, media, political and economic hub of the country, with over 20 percent of the national population residing in its districts.

 Some, including many Swedes, say that Stockholm is an overly proud city in the context of Scandinavia's prevailing modesty.
-But with a city so abundant in culture that keeps a well-preserved sense of history while taking innovative strides forward in technology, fashion and design, one cannot help but see the attraction for expats from all over the globe.
+But with a city so abundant in culture and that keeps a well-preserved sense of history while taking innovative strides forward in technology, fashion and design, one cannot help but see the attraction for expats from all over the globe.